ayush-ttn/NASAImages/README.md

 # NASAImages

 This is a flutter project to demostrate some of the features.
-Here are the key heighlights of the project:
+Here are the key highlights of the project:

  - Connects to remote server to fetch JSON response.
  - Uses Future to do async tasks.